randyjama/mp1/README.md

 git push
 ```

 You can push your work to GitHub as many times as you want until the assignment deadline.
-We recommend that you commit and push your work to GitHub regularly (with every significant change to your source code).
+We recommend that you commit and push your work to GitHub regularly (with every significant change to your source code) so that you have a history of changes and a backup in case your own device fails.
 Only your final submission will be used for marking.
+(You can also change the git commit message each time to something more meaningful than just "MP1 submission".)

 > Note that the `git` commands in the previous step were provided as an example.
 You should get comfortable with using `git` as the situation demands.